mbbsemu/mbbsemu-docker/README.md

 MBBSEmu itself should be located in a directory in `pkg`.
 It will be copied into the Docker image during build time.

-MBBS modules should be in the `pkg/modules` subdirectory.
+MBBS modules should be in the `modules` subdirectory.
 The files should have both been unzipped and installed (if necessary).
 So far I've only tested `GWWARROW`, which does not require installation

 My understanding is that the installers can be run under Dosbox or a DOS virtual machine.